-Chloe is a disputes resolution associate in the firm's Business and Securities Litigation Department, representing international and domestic, corporate and individual clients in a variety of complex commercial disputes.
+Chloe represents international and domestic, corporate and individual clients in a variety of complex commercial disputes.

 Representation of a hotelier client in its swaps mis-selling claim against a major bank, involving issues of misrepresentation, misstatement, breach of contract, breach of duty and estoppel, and matters relating to LIBOR.